Zhang-Wen-chao/Life-Experiment-Guide/to-do-list.md

 4. Thursday (June 15th, 2023):
    - [x] prepare the ppt for beijing.
    - [x] chat with xiongni.
-   - [x] I have learned Yu Shiqi's cpp course to the 40th episode.
+   - [x] I have learned Yu Shiqi's cpp course to the 44th episode.
    - [x] do the laundry.
-   - [ ] learn to use gdb.
-   - [ ] sent resumes everywhere
 5. Friday (June 16th, 2023):
-   - [ ] Either write something worth reading or do something worth writing;
    - [ ] meeting with beijing
+   - [ ] sent resumes everywhere
 6. Saturday (June 17th, 2023):
    - [ ] Either write something worth reading or do something worth writing;
 7. Sunday (June 18th, 2023):
    - [ ] Go to Sijing for a party

-只剩下一年时间了。现在要拼命码代码，做工程，找实习。

 [] [向这位小兄弟学习cpp](https://07xiaohei.com/)